Adrita-Khan/Adrita-Khan/README.md

 # About Me

-> *"Wish upon a star, and then act properly, in accordance with that aim.
-Once you are aligned with the heavens, you can concentrate on the day."*
-> — Dr. Jordan B. Peterson

 Greetings, Everyone!
 I am **Adrita** (আদৃতা), a graduate of the *University of Science, Malaysia*, with a **major in Physics** and a **minor in Astronomy**.
 I will be joining the *University of Bonn* this winter as an incoming **M.Sc.
 Astrophysics** student, supported by the **Bonn-Cologne Graduate School (BCGS) Scholarship**.

 <p>